No products in the basket.

 Prestigious vines, make great wines

-The vineyards are planted over gravely loam soil structures with layers of compact clay resulting in Low yields and small bunches.
+The vineyards are planted over the deep red Cambrian soils of the North Western slopes of Mt Camel in Heathcote resulting in Low yields and small bunches.
 This drives the aromatics forward and allows for the full expression of the Snobs Creek regional character.
 Many of the vines are now mature and naturally show balanced canopies, this results in the development of natural tannin and allows for the investment of up to 40% new barrels annually.